Panasonic ZS80 vs Sony A900

 It is notable that the ZS80 offers wifi support, while the A900 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Studio photographers will appreciate that the Sony A900 (unlike the ZS80) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The ZS80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A900 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A900 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A900 was succeeded by the Sony A99.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Is the Panasonic ZS80 better than the Sony A900 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.